datalad/datalad-blog/content/posts/annex-nextcloud/index.md

 > - 10.20250115: Allow enableremote of an existing webdav special remote
 >   that has read-only access

+In a "traditional" approach to data publication with git-annex, a Git remote stores the Git repository, and a git-annex special remote stores large file contents.
+The former is used for cloning the dataset, and the latter for getting the files.
+The approach has its advantages, but in many scenarios (especially those using some sort of cloud storage) it means relying on two services, one of them Git-aware, to access the data.
-The former is the big one, and it is introduced in a git-annex tips page: [storing a git repository on any special remote](https://git-annex.branchable.com/tips/storing_a_git_repository_on_any_special_remote/).
-In short, the change introduced a Git remote helper---when Git is asked to clone from a specifically crafted URL, it turns to git-annex for help---and git-annex can fetch the repository deposit from places not typically accessible to Git.
+The first change breaks with the paradigm: Git-annex now has a way to store a Git repository on a special remote.
+In short, this is done by introducing a Git remote helper---when Git is asked to clone from a specifically crafted URL, it turns to git-annex for help---and git-annex can fetch the repository deposit from places not typically accessible to Git.
 This means that Git-aware hosting is no longer necessary to clone, push, and pull.
+The git-annex website has a nice introduction to this new feature: [storing a git repository on any special remote](https://git-annex.branchable.com/tips/storing_a_git_repository_on_any_special_remote/).

-The latter sounds small in comparison, but it opened a way for git-remote-annex to be placed in a read-only password-protected shared Nextcloud folder, making it a one-stop-shop for accessing a repository with data.
+The second change sounds small in comparison, but it opened a way for a Nextcloud folder (accessed through WebDAV) with git-remote-annex to be shared password-protected and read-only.

-This is the scenario I will describe here: a setup that allows one to clone and retrieve a published dataset directly from Nextcloud (via WebDAV), with minimal effort from the consumer.
+This is the scenario I will describe here: a setup that allows a consumer to clone and retrieve a published dataset directly from Nextcloud, with minimal effort.
 The setup requires very little work from the dataset author, but I will nevertheless approach it in stages: first showing how to set up read-only access, and then showing how to add the Git repository deposit on top.

-## Nextcloud and WebDAV
+## Understanding Nextcloud's share and WebDAV URLs

-Why the focus on Nextcloud?
-I am under the impression that it is currently enjoying a lot of popularity as a self-hosted cloud solution.
-In a workshop for research data managers last year, I sensed a lot of positive sentiment towards Nextcloud among my colleagues.
-The [FOSDEM 2025 talk "What's new in Nextcloud?"](https://fosdem.org/2025/schedule/event/fosdem-2025-4515-what-s-new-in-nextcloud-/) (which I had the pleasure to attend, and can attest that the room was packed) gives an idea what Nextcloud can do beyond just storage.
-Relevant for my work, the German state of North Rhine-Westphalia operates a cloud storage service for research, studying and teaching called [Sciebo](https://hochschulcloud.nrw/en/), which is about to migrate from Owncloud to Nextcloud.
-And personally, I use a managed solution from one of the commercial providers.

-What is important in this context is that Nextcloud provides WebDAV as a way to access files.
+Nextcloud provides WebDAV as a way to access files.
 This means that it can be used with the git-annex [WebDAV special remote](https://git-annex.branchable.com/special_remotes/webdav/).

 Folders shared from Nextcloud's web interface can also be accessed via WebDAV.
 There are some rules which govern the access paths in different scenarios (named users or public links; for details, see [Nextcloud's WebDAV documentation](https://docs.nextcloud.com/server/20/user_manual/en/files/access_webdav.html) and a summary in the Psychoinformatics Knowledge Base item on [Nextcloud URL patterns](https://knowledge-base.psychoinformatics.de/kbi/0028/index.html#nextcloud-url-patterns)).
 Here, we will focus on a share via a public link which is read-only and password-protected, using an example instance address: